apache/kvrocks-website/community/vote-a-core-developer.md

 ---
 id: vote-a-core-developer
-title: How to vote a Committer or PMC Member
+title: Vote a new committer or PMC member
 ---

 ## Initiate discussion in the community private mailing group